 Sometimes, venues work with a specific promoter, and sometimes they don't.
 Give your venue of choice a call to find out how they do things.
 If you don't know any promoters, ask the venue for advice, or ask around to find out with whom other bands in your area work.
 If possible, get the names of a few different promoters and venue booking agents and send them all promo packages.
 If you're tired of booking gigs for yourself, try getting a manager or agent on board who can help you get the shows you want.

 Make a Deal

 A good deal is part of a good gig.
 You should prepare yourself, however, for the fact that many shows lose money.
 If you're just getting started and don't have much of a following yet, you should think of your gigs as promotional opportunities for your band rather than moneymaking opportunities.
 Your willingness to work with a promoter and/or venue to try and minimize the financial risk involved in a show will only help convince people to work with you.

 Your deal should detail how any income for the show will be divided and confirm information about things like accommodations for the band, riders, backline, and soundchecks.
 If there is something you're unsure about or you don't think is fair, speak up well in advance of the show.
 Also, you may want to learn more about the following:

 Show Up and Play Well

 Now all you have to do is show up and play a good show.
-Be professional, treat the promoter and the people at the venue with respect, and if you can't handle yourself well if you drink all of the rider before going on stage, then don't overdo it.
+Be professional, treat the promoter and the people at the venue with respect, and if you can't handle yourself well if you drink all of the riders before going on stage, then don't overdo it.
 If you happen to have an off night, but you have treated people well, most promoters will want to work with you again.
 If you've given everyone working to put on the show a night of utter chaos and stress, well, you probably will not get a call back anytime soon.